What is Responsible R&D at AstraZeneca?

 Health Innovation Hubs in Emerging Markets increase access to healthcare

-Our seven Health Innovation Hubs in emerging markets focus on bringing AstraZeneca employees from Digital, R&D and Commercial together in reimagining how we can improve patient outcomes.
+Our nine Health Innovation Hubs in emerging markets focus on bringing AstraZeneca employees from Digital, R&D and Commercial together in reimagining how we can improve patient outcomes.
 The vision is to create and strengthen partnerships to accelerate innovation, increase access to healthcare and improve outcomes for society.
 These hubs in emerging markets form part of our AstraZeneca Global Health Innovation Hub Network.
-The first emerging markets hub opened in Russia in 2018, and subsequently in Brazil and Taiwan.
-In 2019, hubs were opened in Argentina, China, India and Hong Kong.
+The first emerging markets hub opened in Russia in 2018, and subsequently opened hubs in Brazil, Argentina, India, Singapore and Gulf Cooperation Council (GCC) countries, as well as mainland China, Taiwan and Hong Kong.

 AstraZeneca scientists challenge sex bias in research